Entrodor/2Take1-Utilities/README.md

 - Utilities.ini is found in %appdata%\PopstarDevs\2take1menu\scripts\Utilities

 ## Installation
-- Firstly choose between Utilities 1.x or Utilities 2.x, then grab the latest .zip or .exe (self extracting archive) of either version, or download directly from here.
+- Grab the latest .zip or .exe (self extracting archive) of either version, or download directly from here.
 - .exe method:
     - run the .exe and thats it, done. ez
 - .zip method: